 \section{Auction-based dynamic ridesharing}

-In the proposed system a driver with a specific destination wishes to share their trip with passengers in exchange for monetary gain or cost reduction.
+In the proposed system, a driver with a specific destination wishes to share their trip with passengers in exchange for monetary gain or cost reduction.
 Each passenger wishes to be served, that is, transported from their pick-up location to their drop-off location.

 Thus, our system is as follows.
 The driver posts their trip in the system, composed of information such as start and end locations and time constraints.
-Afterward, every passenger $i$ who is interested in this trip submits their information (pick-up and drop-off locations, time constraints, and so on) along with a bid for being served.
-The system collects these bids until a time-limit (based on the driver's time constraints) and runs an auction to decide which passengers to serve and the price to be charged.
-The system then informs the result to the driver and the passengers, and the drive proceeds with their trip, picking up and delivering the selected passengers according to the route established by the system.
+Also, passengers submit their information (pick-up and drop-off locations, and time constraints, that is, any constraints that the system allows the passengers to set) along with a monetary value (a bid) for being served.
+The system collects these bids until a time limit (based on the driver's time constraints) and runs an auction to decide which passengers to serve and the price to be charged to every served passenger.
+The system then informs the result to the driver and the passengers, and the driver proceeds with their trip, picking up and delivering the selected passengers according to the route established by the~system.

 The properties of the system depend on the auction used.
-Since there are multiple desirable properties for an auction studied in Auction Theory, we focus on four properties to evaluate auctions for this problem: Being \emph{strategy-proof}, \emph{maximizing social welfare}, being \emph{budget-balanced} and \emph{maximizing profit}.
+Since there are multiple desirable properties for an auction studied in Auction Theory, we focus on four properties to evaluate auctions for this problem: being \emph{strategy-proof}, \emph{maximizing social welfare}, being (weakly) \emph{budget-balanced} and \emph{maximizing profit}.

 Before introducing these properties, we must first define a trip.
 A \emph{trip} is a route that begins at the driver's start location, serves a set of passengers, and finishes at the driver's destination, respecting existing time and distance constraints.